 Official Website: https://www.jetbrains.com/idea/

-It is the most favourite IDE for JavaScript developers and also support many programming languages except Java and JavaScript.
-Intellij IDEA comes up with an amazing feature that it automatically adds tools that are most relevant to your context in order to deliver ease of use.
-It is also able to automate the repetitive programming tasks, smart code assistance, static code analyzer and integrated Version Control.
+It is the favorite IDE for JavaScript developers and also supports many programming languages except Java and JavaScript.
+IntelliJ IDEA comes up with an amazing feature that automatically adds tools that are most relevant to your context to deliver ease of use.
+It is also able to automate repetitive programming tasks, smart code assistance, static code analyzer, and integrated Version Control.

 Pros: